Odimetry/cam_trackbar/README.md

-# cam_trackbar
+# Cam trackbar
-Make a tool bar for HSV filtering
+This code build a node in ROS1 noetic.
+With tool bar, you can change the values in HSV filtering.